NATIONAL BOARD MEMBERS

 Following his military career, John has used his leadership and entrepreneurial skills to establish himself as a business leader in diverse market sectors.
 His business ownership interests include aerospace manufacturing, technology, and government services.
 He remains an active pilot to this day.

 John is a graduate of the US Naval Test Pilot School, holds a BS in Industrial Engineering from Texas A&M, and has an MBA from Northcentral University in Arizona.

 Mr. Kahn received his Bachelor’s degree in economics from Tulane University.
 With skills in strategic planning, entrepreneurship and public speaking, Kahn owns Morris L. Kahn & Associates.
 He currently resides in the Greater New Orleans Area.

-Alexander Muse, Board Member
+Alexander Muse, National Board Member

 Mr. Muse is a serial entrepreneur who has raised millions in venture capital and built and sold several technology startups.
 Today he is managing partner of Sumo Ventures, a boutique investment firm based in Dallas, Texas.
 Muse is the grandson of Captain Ralph B. Muse Sr., a WWII veteran who served as a B-25 pilot, the son of Commander Ralph B. Muse Jr., a Vietnam veteran who served aboard the USS Biddle, and is himself a veteran of the United States Marine Corps.